lxl66566/lxl66566.github.io/src/hide/inspiration.md

 - [ ] windows electron lib(runtime)?
 - [ ] windows volume locker
 - [ ] wd: info words online in cli, written in rust
+  - [ ] if not english, test other languages

 ### Android